Online evals

 1. A deployed evaluator pipeline.
 Automations run a pipeline that has been deployed.
 If you don’t have one yet, follow Building your first LLM eval and deploy it.

 2. Production traffic in Respan.
-The automation grades the spans your project receives.
-The simplest way to get production spans is to route your calls through the Gateway; any tracing integration that sends spans to Respan works too.
+A Span automation grades individual spans.
+A Trace automation needs complete traces.
+The simplest way to get model-call spans is to route calls through the Gateway; use a tracing integration when you need end-to-end trace structure.

 Walkthrough